 I’ve since upgraded to Nikon cameras and lenses and they are just amazing.
 Of course the equipment we photographers use is only our toolkit; what counts is what we do with it.
 You’ll be the judge, but I like to think I’ve developed an eye for a photo opportunity others might miss and that I’ve had enough experience to be able to capture (I hope) pleasing images in a style that is somewhat my own.

 In the past ten years I’ve been lucky enough to travel widely on trips that have given me the opportunity to photograph amazing animals, beautiful beaches, landscapes and seascapes, sunsets and city scenes.

-I now live close to the Norfolk coast where I get to photograph the countryside of East Anglia and the North Sea coast.
-Actually, some of my shots are of Norfolk, all captured within a few miles of where I live, are among my personal favourites.
+Now I live in rural Norfolk and I get to photograph East Anglia and the North Sea coast and that’s pretty special too.
+Actually I think some of my best shots are of Norfolk, all captured within a few miles of where I live.